Omikhleia/resilient.sile/README.md

 Installation relies on the **luarocks** package manager.

-To install the latest development version, you may use the provided “rockspec”:
+To install the latest development version and all its dependencies (see below), you may use the provided “rockspec”:

 ```
 luarocks --lua-version 5.4 install --server=https://luarocks.org/dev resilient.sile